docsastests/docsastests.github.io/_posts/2024-01-23-validate-api-with-doc-detective.md

 +- test-specs
 ```

-In the test-specs folder, create a file called rest-test.spec.json.
+In the test-specs folder, create a file called *rest-test.spec.json*.
 This file is going to be the spec for Doc Detective to run.
-All the spec object needs to run is a set of tests, but it’s a good practice to give it an `id` and `description` for book keeping
+All the spec object needs to run is a set of tests, but it’s a good practice to give it an `id` and `description` for book keeping.

 ```json
 {